Trapper Creek Wilderness Trail Vicinity Map. Trails include: Big Hollow Trail #158, Deer Cutoff Primitive Trail #209,

 Dry Creek Trail #194, Observation Peak Trail #132A, Observation Trail #132, Rim Primitive Trail #202, Soda Peaks Lake Trail #133, Sunshine Primitive Trail #198, Trapper Creek Trail #192.1, and Trapper Creek Trail #192.2.

-Big Hollow Trail begins on Forest Road 64 and climbs steadily to its terminus on Observation Trail at the Trapper Creek Wilderness boundary.
-A 0.5 miles from the trailhead, it fords swift Big Hollow Creek which can be two feet deep at the ford.
-Just past the ford it connects with Dry Creek Trail.
+The 3.2 mile Big Hollow Trail begins on Forest Road 64 at Big Hollow Trailhead and climbs steadily to its terminus on Observation Trail #132 at the Trapper Creek Wilderness boundary.
+At 0.5 miles from the trailhead, it fords the swift Big Hollow Creek which can be two feet deep at the ford.
+Just past the ford it connects with Dry Creek Trail #194 which runs south.
 A second ford across a fork of Big Hollow Creek is located about 2.2 miles From Trailhead.

 At a Glance